 7. Use Gratitude Journal Prompts

 Using prompts are also good too when you don’t need to go deep into journaling.
 On the other hand, journal prompts contain specific questions or entries that may help you draw our what you really feel.
-I have a free gratitude journaling prompts available for you, if you want.
-This free PDF has both quotes and journaling prompts, encouraging you to be grateful on a daily basis.

 Here you go!